MRBLADESTALKER/vulnerablity-Scanner-/README.md

 📡 Cyber Expert Bladex — GUI Network Scanner & Vulnerability Finder ⚔️ About
 Cyber Expert Bladex is a professional-grade, PyQt5-based graphical network scanner designed for penetration testers, blue teams, and network auditors.
-It wraps around Nmap, offering a powerful UI and vulnerability enrichment features, including CVE lookup and optional offline caching.
+It wraps around Nmap, offering a powerful UI and vulnerability enrichment features, including CVE lookup and optional offline caching. contact Telegram:@mrbladestalker35
 🚨 Legal Notice: Use this tool only on systems you own or have explicit authorization to scan.
 🧰 Features